clever-real-estate/clever-events-rails/README.md

 )
 ```

-#### Automatic Retry and Dead Letter Queue (DLQ) Handling
+#### Automatic Retry Handling

-The processor relies on AWS SQS's native retry and dead letter queue functionality:
+The processor relies on AWS SQS's native retry functionality:

-1. Configure your SQS queue with a redrive policy in AWS that specifies:

-   - A Dead Letter Queue target (create a separate SQS queue for this)
-   - A maximum receive count threshold (how many failed processing attempts before a message moves to the DLQ)

-2. When a message fails processing in your application:
+1. When a message fails processing in your application:

    - The processor logs the error and re-raises it
    - SQS's built-in retry mechanism handles returning the message to the queue
-   - After exceeding the maximum receive count, SQS automatically moves the message to the DLQ

-3. No manual DLQ handling is required in your code; AWS takes care of:
-   - Tracking retry attempts via the ApproximateReceiveCount
-   - Moving messages to the DLQ when retries are exhausted
+   - The message becomes available again after the visibility timeout

+2. You can track the number of processing attempts:

-   - Preserving the original message content
+   - Each message includes an `ApproximateReceiveCount` attribute

-To set up a DLQ in AWS:

-1. Create a regular SQS queue to serve as your DLQ
-2. When creating or editing your source queue, configure the "Dead-letter queue" settings:
-   - Enable the DLQ
+   - The processor logs this value when errors occur

+3. To configure SQS retry behavior:
-   - Select your DLQ queue
+   - Adjust the visibility timeout on your SQS queue
-   - Set the "Maximum receives" value (e.g., 5)

-This approach is more reliable than handling DLQ logic in the application code because:

-- AWS SQS guarantees delivery to the DLQ even if your application crashes
-- Message retry counting is handled by AWS infrastructure
-- You can use the AWS Console or APIs to inspect and redrive failed messages

-The `sqs_dlq_url` setting in the configuration is still used for tracking and reference purposes.
+   - This determines how long a message is hidden after being received
+   - For example, a 30-second timeout gives your processor 30 seconds to complete

+This approach leverages AWS SQS's built-in reliability features for handling retries.

 #### Using Background Jobs